Banner Ad: Please Fix Your Pacing Algorithm

 At the summit I traced back online advertising’s rise to the creation of the humble cookie in 1994.
 It was a seminal moment for the web as it allowed a browser to maintain state between web pages.
 I rambled on through a series of events, highlighting each milestone’s impact on advertising as well as noting the privacy implications.
 As the years went by, society at large took notice of the wealth of information being distributed across the globe and eventually cried out loud enough to force governments and large companies to address their concerns.

 I documented swings between discrete tracking and privacy safeguards in a post on The Drum called The Privacy Pendulum.
-I’ll eventually post the unabridged text here, but for now you can pop over there and take in the broad strokes.
+I’m finally posting the unabridged text here, enjoy.

 I wrote an earlier post called “In a world without cookies” which was my early response to the default setting in Apple’s Safari browser.
 This issue has expanded such that we’ll see even fewer cookies out there, so I’m going to bring a little more light to the issue of privacy and privacy compliance in mobile, tablet and the desktop.